What to do if…

 Do not do these things

-- Don’t delete suspected duplicates while the sync client is actively running.
+- Don’t delete suspected duplicates while sync activity is running.

 What to do now